 Thirty-five percent of the price of the Sweet Home Winter Holidays Gift Box, a delectable package of award-winning baked goods, benefits homeless mothers and their children.

 Adding a charming ornament hand-sewn from African textiles– choose from elephants, zebras, giraffes, or rhinos–to your tree this year will help provide care for children in East Africa.

 Traditional beadwork meets modern aesthetics in various accessories, handcrafted by skilled Zulu beaders.
 Proceeds from items like the Summer Swan bracelet support the Thanda After-School Project, which helps orphans and other vulnerable children in rural South Africa.

 Angel Covers is a volunteer-run organization dedicated to helping orphaned and destitute children around the world.
 This Folk Painting Coloring Book is the perfect gift for any child, and 100 percent of the proceeds go to support Chinese Orphanages.

 Divine is the only fair trade chocolate company owned by its cocoa farmers.
 Each purchase directly supports the Kuapa Kokoo farmer’s co-op in Ghana.
-The Divine Classics 10-Bar Gift Set ($38.99 for 10 beautifully packaged bars), with flavors including dark chocolate with raspberries, orange milk chocolate, and white chocolate with strawberries, is the perfect choice for the chocolate lover on your list.
+The Divine Classics 10-Bar Gift Set, with flavors including dark chocolate with raspberries, orange milk chocolate, and white chocolate with strawberries, is the perfect choice for the chocolate lover on your list.